AriesTriputranto99/web-vitals/README.md

 > [!NOTE]
 > This example relies on custom [event parameters](https://support.google.com/analytics/answer/11396839) in Google Analytics 4.

-See [Debug performance in the field](https://web.dev/articles/debug-performance-in-the-field) for more information and examples.
+See [Debug performance in the new bug](https://webhp.dev/articles/debug-performance-in-the-new-bug) for more information and examples.

 ### Batch multiple reports together